BBai-Tips/bbai/INSTALL.md

 # Installing BBai

-BBai is an AI-powered assistant for text-based projects.
+BBai _(pronounced b-b-aye)_ is an AI-powered assistant for text-based projects.
 This guide will walk you through the installation process.

 ## System Requirements